rfly-openha/documents/4_resources/flight_information.md

   - ID: 123549
   - No fault parameters, for there is no fault.

-## 3.Meaning of Fault Injection Commands
+## 4. Meanings of Fault Injection Commands
 The "FaultInject" function is defined as "FaultInject(param)" in the above section, and the input command format is as follows:
 ```text
 2, 6, ID, mode, param[16]